-Fun Fact #4: It is believed by scientists that the Martian atmosphere was more dense in years past.
+- It is believed by scientists that the Martian atmosphere was denser in years past.
 However, due to exposure to the Sun, astronomers believe that hydrogen molecules were stripped away.

-Fun Fact #5: Unlike the Earth, Mars has too moons known as Phobos and Deimos.
+- Unlike the Earth, Mars has two moons known as Phobos and Deimos.
 Scientists believe that these moons were caught by Mars’ gravity, and eventually settled into an orbital pattern around the planet.
 After careful study of these two moons, scientists have recently discovered that Phobos is on a collision course with the Martian surface.
 In approximately thirty to fifty million years from now, scientists believe that Phobos will crash into the planet (or spontaneously split apart) due to the intense effects of gravity.

-Fun Fact #6: Despite the prospect of manned-missions to Mars in the near future, the planet’s atmosphere and environment is extremely volatile for humans.
+- Despite the prospect of manned missions to Mars in the near future, the planet’s atmosphere and environment are extremely volatile for humans.
 Temperatures are extremely cold (even in mid-latitude areas), and the atmosphere is composed primarily of carbon dioxide (95 percent), nitrogen (3 percent), and argon (1.6 percent).

-Fun Fact #8: Mars appears red due to the high-concentration of iron oxide that permeates its soil.
+- Mars appears red due to the high concentration of iron oxide that permeates its soil.

 “Water is the key to life, but in frozen form, it is a latent force.
-And when it vanishes, Earth becomes Mars.”— Frans Lanting
+And when it vanishes, Earth becomes Mars.”

 Quotes about Mars

 - “All indications are that three and a half billion years ago, Mars looked like Earth.
 It had lakes.
 It had rivers.
 It had river deltas.
 It had snow-capped peaks and puffy clouds and blue sky.
 Three and a half billion years ago, it was a happening place.
 The same time on Earth, that’s when life started.
-So did life start on Mars?” -- John M. Grunsfeld
+So did life start on Mars?” —John M. Grunsfeld

 - “I would like to die on Mars.
-Just not on impact.” -- Elon Musk
+Just not on impact.” —Elon Musk

 - “Water is the key to life, but in frozen form, it is a latent force.
-And when it vanishes, Earth becomes Mars.” -- Frans Lanting
+And when it vanishes, Earth becomes Mars.” —Frans Lanting

 - “Studying whether there’s life on Mars or studying how the universe began, there’s something magical about pushing back the frontiers of knowledge.
-That’s something that is almost part of being human, and I’m certain that will continue.” -- Sally Ride
+That’s something that is almost part of being human, and I’m certain that will continue.” —Sally Ride

-- “Mars is there, waiting to be reached.” -- Buzz Aldrin
+- “Mars is there, waiting to be reached.” —Buzz Aldrin

 - “We imagine going to the Moon and planting a flag, going to an asteroid and mining, going to Mars and setting up a colony.
-And I think that expansionist mentality is very self-destructive, especially given the kind of precarious relationship we now have to the ecosystem here on Earth, because it allows us to imagine that Earth is disposable.” -- Trevor Paglen
+And I think that expansionist mentality is very self-destructive, especially given the kind of precarious relationship we now have to the ecosystem here on Earth, because it allows us to imagine that Earth is disposable.” —Trevor Paglen

-- “By going to Mars one day, we will make things better for us here on Earth.” -- Scott Kelly
+- “By going to Mars one day, we will make things better for us here on Earth.” —Scott Kelly

 Future Missions to Mars

 As of 2018, numerous space missions are planned for the Martian planet by a variety of countries around the world.
 In 2020, NASA plans to launch its astrobiology rover, whereas the European Space Agency hopes to launch the ExoMars rover and surface platform in July of that same year.
-By 2021, the United Arab Emirates’ plan to launch their Mars Hope orbiter, which will examine the Martian atmosphere in depth.
+By 2021, the United Arab Emirates plans to launch its Mars Hope orbiter, which will examine the Martian atmosphere in depth.